Why Choose Accountancy?

 MS-ISI Admission Requirements

-International students must have earned a TOEFL score of 70 or above.
+International students must have earned a TOEFL score of 70 or above with no sub-score in the Low, Weak, or Limited range.

 The Bachelor of Science in Accountancy is awarded to those individuals who have completed the 123 required credit hours with a minimum 2.0 GPA in their core classes, in their major, and overall.